WFSE Police Mgmt. contract

 - For Lieutenants to be paid 1.5 times base pay for other special events, the parties must specifically agree to the payment in writing prior to the assignment.
 Lieutenants will earn a minimum of four (4) hours of 1.5 times base pay per assignment.

-18.13.
+18.14.
 No employee shall be assigned more than sixteen (16) hours in a twenty-four (24) hour period except during an emergency or such hours have been mutually agreed upon.
-A minimum rest period of eight (8) hours will be given prior to beginning the next shift.
+A minimum rest period of ten (10) hours will be given prior to beginning the next shift, unless there is an emergent need or such hours have been mutually agreed upon.
+When the Employer determines that emergent needs require less than a minimum rest period of ten (10) hours between shifts, the Union steward will be notified following the shift.

 Article 19 – Contracting